UniMath/agda-unimath/src/foundation/quasicoherently-idempotent-maps.lagda.md

 ### Not every idempotent map is quasicoherently idempotent

-A counterexample can be constructed using the
-[cantor space](set-theory.cantor-space.md), see Section 4 of {{#cite Shu17}} for
-more details.
-Note that the statement does not ask for the idempotence witness `I : f ∘ f ~ f` to be preserved, meaning that the counterexample involves an idempotent map `f`, such that _no_ idempotence homotopy `f ∘ f ~ f` is quasicoherent.
+To be clear, what we are asking for is an idempotent map `f`, such that _no_ idempotence homotopy `f ∘ f ~ f` is quasicoherent.
+A counterexample can be constructed using the [cantor space](set-theory.cantor-space.md), see Section 4 of {{#cite Shu17}} for more details.

 ## See also